nedbrek/tclsdl/README.txt

 2) SDL (http://www.libsdl.org/)
 3) SDL Mixer (http://www.libsdl.org/projects/SDL_mixer/)

+The version of SDL built with MinGW requires extra files when linked with C++ code.

+So, either you need to run wish from a MinGW term (irritating), or you need two additional files in the current dir, or path.
+They are: libgcc_s_dw2-1.dll libstdc++-6.dll

 Modify the Makefile to point to your Tcl and SDL installations and libs.

 Currently the mixer can play a local mod (not in repo), more functionality